Self-collection has the power to transform cervical cancer prevention

-Launching first in countries accepting the CE mark, this innovation allows women to collect their own vaginal sample with a swab that has been clinically validated for use in combination with the HPV test.
+This innovation allows women to collect their own vaginal sample with a swab that has been clinically validated for use in combination with the HPV test.
 The sample is then prepared and sent by a healthcare worker to the lab for testing.

-Studies show that this method is not only widely accepted by women, but is oftentimes preferred.1 The HPV test performance is comparable to a clinician-collected cervical sample, which some women may be uncomfortable with.2
+Studies show that this method is not only widely accepted by women, but is oftentimes preferred.1 The HPV self-collected test performance is comparable to a clinician-collected cervical sample, which some women may be uncomfortable with.2

 “Half of the women who die from cervical cancer didn’t get screened,” said Ed Baker, an obstetrics and gynaecology physician who heads medical affairs for infection and immunity at Roche Diagnostics.
 “We can really change that.
 It's such a natural way to solve a big problem by getting it to the underserved population.”